Pauldevillers/amazon-sagemaker-generativeai/studio-playground-ui/README.md

 Team Dashboard            |  Open AWS console :-------------------------:|:-------------------------:
 ![image](images/aws-console.png) |  ![image](images/open-aws-console.png)

+## Set up Amazon Sagemaker Studio

+Amazon SageMaker Studio is a web-based, integrated development environment (IDE) for machine learning that lets you build, train, debug, deploy, and monitor your machine learning models.
+Studio provides all the tools you need to take your models from experimentation to production while boosting your productivity.

+If the AWS Account has been provisioned by your AWS Instructor, follow the next steps to access the SageMaker Studio environment:

+1. Open AWS console and switch to AWS region communicated by your instructor.

 # Lab 1: Deploy foundation models models from Sagemaker Jumpstart